 A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Fail Additional Information: Google Chrome.
-Checked home page and Chapters 1-6.
-No language set in HTML code.
+Pass Additional Information: Language markup was written in source code as English.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
-N/A Additional Information: No foreign languages (not including coding language).
+N/A Additional Information: